BlasBenito/myWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-I am biogeographer and ecological modeler with a PhD in Plant Ecology and Global Change, a Master in Geographical Information Systems, a Degree in Biology, and quite a bit of experience in applying state-of-the-art quantitative methods to better understand the processes shaping the distribution of biodiversity across space and time.
+I am a PhD in Computational Ecology, a Master's in Geographic Information Systems, have a Degree in Biology, and quite a bit of experience in applying state-of-the-art quantitative methods to better understand the processes shaping the distribution of biodiversity across space and time.

 I have developed my research career as PhD student at the Department of Botany of the University of Granada (2006 - 2009), staff researcher at [IISTA](http://www.iista.es/en/), postdoctoral researcher at ECOINFO (2014 - 2017, Aarhus University, Denmark), led by [Jens-Christian Svenning](https://pure.au.dk/portal/en/svenning@biology.au.dk), postdoctoral researcher at [EECRG](https://www.uib.no/en/rg/EECRG) (2017 - 2019), and currently as senior researcher at [Maestre Lab](https://maestrelab.com/en/), led by [Fernando T. Maestre](https://maestrelab.com/en/fernando-t-maestre-biographical-sketch/).